 Did you know that almost of all of the backgrounds in the original Star Wars Trilogy used mostly hand-made backgrounds?
-Or that the iconic lightsaber sound is just a buzzing sound and old hum of a projector?
+Or that the iconic lightsaber sound is just a buzzing sound and the old hum of a projector?
 All of these clever advances come from one area: design thinking.

 What Exactly is Design Thinking?

 And while obvious, many designers use the concept as a way to create a piece of work while refining said work and then launching it.
 However, while design thinking is beneficial for designers, the actual concept isn’t solely for designers.
-In fact, design thinking especially has refined into other creative fields.
+In fact, design thinking has especially refined into other creative fields.

 A Study on Design Thinking in Other Fields

-To get a good picture of what I mean, here’s a list of some of the creative fields that really want to explore within my future and would like to work in!
+To get a good picture of what I mean, here’s a list of some of the creative fields that I really want to explore within my future and would like to work in!

 • Motion Graphics